Soulzys/ProArchPro/README.md

 # Project manipulation
 At this stage, only two things can be easily modified within the project.
+When you run the project, you only need to then click on the ***Testing*** button.

+*Note : as the player, you are spawned outside of the room as it was thought to be a better spot to observe the room.
+However, you can change that by going to the Unreal Editor and moving the PlayerStart downwards so that the next time you run the game, you will be spawned within the room.*

 ## 1/ The number of Blueprint actors to spawn.